opensearch-project/documentation-website/_dashboards/reporting-cli.md

 For any dashboard view, you can request a report in PNG or PDF format to be sent to an email address.
 This can be useful for sending reports to multiple email recipients with an email alias.
 The only dashboard view that supports creating a CSV report is the **Discover** view.

 With the Reporting CLI, you can specify options for your report in the command line.
 The report is sent to an email address as a PDF attachment by default.
-You can also request a PNG image or a CSV file with the `--formats` argument or embed the image in the email body instead of attaching it.
+You can also request a PNG image or a CSV file with the `--formats` argument.

 You can download the report to the directory in which you are running the Reporting CLI, or you can email the report by specifying Amazon Simple Email Service (Amazon SES) or SMTP for the email transport option.